Jurisprudence Module

 • Alberta Occupational Health and Safety Act

-Applicants and registrants can expect these standards when interacting with the Registration Department at the CLPNA.
+Applicants and registrants can expect these standards when interacting with the Registration Department at the CLHA.

-• Phone calls will be returned within one business day.
+• Phone calls will be returned within two business days.

-• Emails will be returned within two business days.
+• Emails will be returned within three business days.

-• Applications received with payment will be reviewed within five business days.
+• New applications received with payment will be reviewed within five business days.

 • Completed applications will be processed with a decision letter within ten business days.

-• Invoices for approved applications will be available when the decision letter is issued.
+• Invoices for approved applications will be made available when the decision letter is issued.

 • A practice permit will be issued immediately upon receipt of the final invoice payment.

-The Registration Service Standards policy outlines registration service standards at the CLPNA.
+The Registration Service Standards policy outlines registration service standards at the CLHA.